- 2013-2014 Student Handbook

 A Student found responsible for a Level 2 sexual assault may receive a long-term suspension or even expulsion from the University.
 Additional sanctions may include, but are not limited to, disciplinary probation, mandated counseling assessment, campus restrictions, and/or other educational sanctions.
 Other relevant factors may be considered in assigning sanctions, including the Student's conduct history.

-"Student" is defined in Section 2.1 of the Student Code of Conduct.
+"Student" is defined in Section 2.1 of the University Community Standards.

 "Title IX Deputy Coordinator" refers to the person(s) responsible for assisting the Title IX Coordinator to conduct training, climate assessments, and facilitate communications on behalf of the University with the Reporting Party, Accused Party, and various University constituents.